pathartl/BleemSync/README.md

 ### What size does the cover art have to be?
 The cover art should be square (1:1 aspect ratio).
 If the cover art is not square, it will be squashed by the UI as square anyway so visually it's best to pre-crop it.
 The system uses 226x266px images for the pre-loaded games.

+### My controller still isn't working
+Your user data might have gotten messed up.
+Try going to Settings and then Initialize Console. **This will wipe out any saves and save states, proceed with caution!**

 ## Known Issues/Limitations
 * Currently the user data partition is not overmounted so saves and savestates might look like the stock games
 * Games have to be in sequential order.
 This is a limit imposed by BleemSync.
 Further testing has to be done to see if this is a system limitation